The Defiant Child "He's on the Roof!"

 This is an item on a checklist often given to a substitute teacher upon arrival at the assignment.

-When I read it, it made think of some of the unusual experiences I had experienced.
+When I read it, it made think of some of the unusual experiences I had experienced in the past.

-I remembered the nine-year-old flasher, the kid who liked to throw dirt into the air and inhale it, the child who desperately begged me to "adopt and hide" her, and the boy who "didn't notice" an angry-looking black and blue swelling that almost closed one eye.
+I remembered the nine-year-old flasher and the kid who liked to throw dirt into the air and inhale it.
+I recalled the child who desperately begged me to "adopt and hide" her, and the boy who "didn't notice" an angry-looking black and blue swelling that almost closed one eye.
+All of these experiences had been reported to the teacher and the office staff at each particular school.

 In fact, my experiences varied so much, that it seemed "unusual" to NOT have an "unusual occurrence".
-All of them had been reported.
+Since I worked in a lot of special ed. classes there were many unique circumstances.
+All of them had been duly reported.

 I particularly remembered the "roof climber".